A Turbulent Framework for Star Formation in High-Redshift Galaxies: Validating the Turbulent Framework in Simulations

 Apart from comparing functional forms that describe the $y$ distribution, we also color-code the histograms in Figure~\ref{fig:pdfs_fits} according to the mass fraction of star-forming gas evaluated from the simulations by summing up the gas particles whose $\mathrm{SFR}$ is greater than 0.
-Since the FIRE-2 simulations impose a gas number density threshold $n_\mathrm{crit}=1000\,\mathrm{cm^{-3}}$ for star formation to happen, as indicated by the downward arrow, this allows us to verify whether it is reasonable to model star formation from the turbulent gas density field using the density PDF and some density threshold as specified in equation~(\ref{eq:f_sf}).
+Since the FIRE-2 simulations impose a gas number density threshold $n_\mathrm{crit}=1000\,\mathrm{cm^{-3}}$ for star formation to happen, as indicated by the downward arrow, this allows us to verify whether it is reasonable to model star formation from the turbulent gas density field using the density PDF and some density threshold as specified in Equation~(\ref{eq:f_sf}).
 The color-coding suggests a sharp transition of the star-forming gas mass fraction from 0 to 1 once the critical density assumed (labeled by the downward arrow) is surpassed.
+The sharp dichotomy between non-star-forming and star-forming gas here is a consequence the critical density $n_\mathrm{crit}$, which prevents star formation in low-density gas and is more restrictive than other FIRE-2 star formation criteria (self-gravitating, self-shielding, and Jeans-unstable) in the regime studied (see Appendix C of \citealt{Hopkins2018}).
 Since the gas density profile decreases with the radial distance, the transition occurs at a higher density contrast at a larger halo radius, but the close agreement between the assumed $n_\mathrm{crit}$ and where the transition is measured persists.
 This strongly motivates the idea outlined in Section~\ref{sec:model-turbulence:sf} to derive star formation rate profiles from reasonable approximations of the turbulent density field and star formation criteria.

 As introduced in Section~\ref{sec:model-turbulence:distribution}, the variance of the log-normal distribution, $\mathcal{S}$, is a key quantity to model based on the turbulence properties in order to predict the gas density distribution and therefore the mass fraction of gas that can form stars across the galaxy host halo.
 Figure~\ref{fig:mach_number} shows comparisons between the velocity dispersions and Mach numbers measured from the simulations and those predicted by our simple analytic model (Equations~(\ref{eq:S}) and (\ref{eq:mach})).
 These comparisons suggest that $\sigma_{v,\mathrm{gas}} \approx \sigma_{v}(M_\mathrm{vir},z)$ is a reasonably good assumption, though it might be oversimplified to assume a fixed $c_\mathrm{s}$ because the higher gas kinetic temperature at large halo radii can result in a higher $c_\mathrm{s}$ and thus lower $\mathcal{M}$.